almereyda/awesome-starred/README.md

 - [hex-spell](https://github.com/amccausl/hex-spell) - Spelling based game
 - [svelte-draggable-draw](https://github.com/pupubird/svelte-draggable-draw) - A draggable draw/modal just like what you see in native mobile
 - [svelte-preprocess-markdown](https://github.com/AlexxNB/svelte-preprocess-markdown) - Write Svelte components in markdown syntax
-- [Mapache](https://github.com/godofredoninja/Mapache) - You can use the theme Mapache for ghost in: Blog - Magazine - Landing page - Personal page -  Photographers. and in many other things
 - [servicedenuages.fr](https://github.com/mozilla-services/servicedenuages.fr) - Storage team blog.
 - [notepod](https://github.com/Vinnl/notepod) - Please view the actual repository at https://gitlab.com/Vinnl/notepod.
 This mirror only exists because CodeSandbox only imports from GitHub.
 - [concept](https://github.com/travis/concept) - a collaborative zettelkasten built on Solid (https://solidproject.org/)